Album This song officially appears on the CHOBA B CCCP Official album.

 History

-During an uneventful recording session at Sun Studios on the evening of July 5, 1954, Presley, Scotty Moore (guitar) and Bill Black (string bass) were taking a break between recordings when Presley started fooling around with an up-tempo version of Arthur Crudup’s song “That’s All Right, Mama“.
-Black began joining in on his upright bass, and soon they were joined by Moore on guitar.
-Producer Sam Phillips, taken aback by this sudden upbeat atmosphere, asked the three of them to start again so he could record it.
+On the evening of July 5, 1954, during The Blue Moon Boys’ recording session at Sun Studio, Elvis Presley was on acoustic rhythm guitar, Scotty Moore was on electric lead guitar, and Bill Black was on string bass.
+During a break between recordings, Presley began improvising an up-tempo version of Arthur Crudup’s song “That’s All Right, Mama”.
+Black, on bass, joined, and the pair was soon joined by Moore’s guitar.
+Producer Sam Phillips, at the suddenly upbeat atmosphere, asked the three to start again so he could record it.

 That’s All Right Mama/Just Because